 The federal estate tax exemption for married couples is one of those benefits.
 Currently, one spouse’s wealth can be passed to his or her surviving spouse exempt from the federal estate tax.
-Providing the benefit to same-sex couples could be big: the Census Bureau estimates there are 650,000 gay couples – married and unmarried – while the Congressional Budget Office estimated in 2004 that there were 1.2 million people living in same sex partnerships.
+Providing the benefit to same-sex couples could be big.
+The Census Bureau estimates there are 650,000 gay couples – married and unmarried.
+The Congressional Budget Office estimated in 2004 that there were 1.2 million people in same sex partnerships.

 The judicial repeal of DOMA could also have tax implications for Social Security benefits.
 DOMA currently prevents gay couples from claiming survivor benefits.
 Married couples can claim that.
-DOMA’s repeal could bring higher taxes for recipients in same-sex marriages because getting hitched taxes the benefits at a lower dollar amount.
+DOMA’s repeal could bring higher taxes for recipients in same-sex marriages.
+After all, getting hitched taxes the benefits at a lower dollar amount.

-Whether Uncle Sam recognizes your marriage or not, you’re still not exempt from the long arm of the Internal Revenue Service.
+Whether Uncle Sam recognizes your marriage or not, you’re still not exempt from the long arm of the IRS.
 When it comes to not paying your taxes, the IRS treats everybody the same.
 But working with a tax professional increases your chances of not having to deal with an IRS wage garnishment, and getting to spend more time with the one you love.